 European frog-bit(Hydrocharis morsus-ranae) is a free-floating annual.
-The leaves are leathery and round with undersides that may be dark purple.
-White flowers with yellow centers bloom in the summer.
-The veins follow the heart-shape of the leaf.
+The heart-shaped leaves are leathery and round with undersides that may be dark purple.
+The white, three-petaled flowers have yellow centers and bloom in summer.
+The veins follow the heart-shape of the leaf, and the roots form a tangled mat below the water's surface.
 The leaf stem of European frog-bit lacks a midline groove which distinguishes it from its native look-alike American frog-bit, Limnobium spongia.

 Distribution: